CIMA Professional Qualification

 MBA International graduates are eligible for some exemptions which can be found here.

-Our elective course “Project Management” is fully aligned with the Project Management Institute (PMI®*).
-During 2021 PMI standards will change.
-We will provide updates as soon as they become available.
+Our elective course “Project Management” is fully aligned with the PM2 methodology, ISO 21500 “Guidance on Project Management and PMI standards.

 Global Reporting Index – GRI.
 Certified Training on Sustainability Reporting by MBA International and the Centre for Sustainability and Excellence (CSE)